 - trailer, tractor or farm machinery, or mining or railway vehicle

 Before you make an application for a motor vehicle dispute, you need to ensure you understand when a dispute arises under the Motor Dealers and Chattel Auctioneers Act 2014 (MDCAA).

 A motor vehicle dispute arises under the MDCAA when:

-- the vehicle is defective; and
+- the vehicle is defective within the warranty period

 - the motor dealer has:

 - refused to accept that a defect is covered by a warranty; or